Twisted two-dimensional material stacks for polarization optics

 where, $s_{x}\equiv\sin x$ and $c_{x}\equiv\cos x$.
 Note that $\delta=0$ denotes linear retarders. $\alpha=45^{\circ}$ and $\delta=\pm90^{\circ}$ gives circular retarders which can also be interpreted as $\eta/2$ polarization rotator i.e. it only rotates the major axis of the polarization ellipse with angle $\eta/2$ but keeps the ellipticity and handedness intact.
 The retarder action on the Poincar\'e sphere can be described as a rotation with the rotation axis defined by the points corresponding to $|a\rangle$ and $|b\rangle$, i.e. eigen-polarization of ${\bf{J_{R}}}$ and its rotation angle with retardance $\eta$.\\

 In Fig. 2(a) we show an example of a tuneable waveplate.
 In Fig. 2(b), the stack operates as a quarter-wave plate (QWP, $\eta = 90^{\circ}$) with elliptic birefringence characterized by $\alpha = 27.4^{\circ}, \delta = 45^{\circ}$.
 In Figs. 2(c) and (d) we show, by modifying the electrostatic doping the same structure can also function as a circular or linear birefringent (CB or LB) retarder.
 The CB-QWP is basically a $45^{\circ}$-polarization rotator.
 The LB half-wave plate (HWP) with $\alpha=22.5^{\circ}$ corresponds to a $45^{\circ}$-pseudorotator.
 The latter produces an improper rotation, i.e. it rotates the polarization ellipse major axis by $2\alpha = 45^{\circ}$ and reverses the ellipse handedness.
 The LB-HWP can be used to implement right-left circular polarization conversion.
 Note that the structure in Fig. 2 has transmission efficiency of $\sim$\,0.5 for its two eigen-polarizations.
 This suggests that the polarization effect is primarily birefringence and not dichroism.
-The non-unity transmission also indicates that the corresponding Jones matrices are scaled unitary, i.e. ${\bf{J}}{\bf{J}}^{\dag} \propto {\bf{I}}$.\\
+The non-unity transmission also indicates that the corresponding Jones matrices are scaled unitary, i.e. ${\bf{J}}{\bf{J}}^{\dag} \propto {\bf{I}}$.
+We note that the wave-plate functionalities in Fig. 2 can be implemented separately using stacks with fewer layers (see supplemental info, S5).”\\

-Recently, it has been shown that arbitrary birefringent waveplates can be achieved using a metasurface in which symmetry-breaking is engineered via using a free-form meta-element and oblique illumination \citep{shi2020}.
-In a practical implementation switching between different waveplates would then require mechanical rotation of the metasurface.
-The twisted stack, however, has no build-in spatial symmetry and can function at normal incidence.
-It also relies on real-time electrostatic tunablity of the optical response in its constituent 2D materials to achieve arbitrary birefringence.\\

 \textit{Stokes Polarimetry \& Asymmetric Polarizer} -- A diattenuator refers to an optical element that exhibits anisotropic intensity attenuation.
 The most general case of a diattenuator is the elliptic diattenuator (or elliptic partial polarizer), whose eigenstates are given by a pair of orthogonal Jones vectors $| a \rangle$ and $| b \rangle$ as defined in Eq. \eqref{A5} corresponding to real eigenvalues $\lambda_{a}=p_{1}$ and $\lambda_{b}=p_{2}$, respectively, with $0 \leq p_{1,2} \leq 1$.
 A generic diattenuator is then represented by a Hermitian Jones matrix $\bf{J_{D}}$: